MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/sql-server-query-hints.md

 For more information about configuring the [!INCLUDE[server](../developer/includes/server.md)] instance, see [Configuring Business Central Server](configure-server-instance.md#Database).

 > [!IMPORTANT]
-> We recommend that you do not change from the query hint settings unless you are certain that the change will better suit your scenario.
+> We recommend that you do not change the query hint settings from the default values unless you are certain that the change will better suit your scenario.

 ## See Also